BlueNalgene/LunAero/README.md

 There is currently no nice/clean/elegant way to exit this program.
 To exit use **ctrl+c**

-`altsimple.py` does not show anything in a window to the user.
 Presumably, it is dark outside when you are using this, and light pollution from the screen may be unwanted.
-There is output in the terminal for debugging which tells you the direction that the motors are attempting to move the scope.
+There is output in the terminal for debugging which tells you the direction that the motors are attempting to move the scope, but you may want to turn you screen off once you have it figured out.